Black Holes as Non-Abelian Anyon Condensates: Implications for the Information Paradox: Introduction

-The standard picture of black hole formation assumes that once all forms of degeneracy pressure are overcome, a collapsing star inevitably forms a singularity hidden behind an event horizon \cite{Penrose1965, Wald1984}.
-We propose an alternative scenario: as gravitational collapse continues beyond the neutron degeneracy limit, instead of proceeding to a singularity, the matter undergoes a phase transition into a two-dimensional condensate of non-Abelian anyons \cite{kitaev2003fault}.
-These quasi-particles emerge from topological phases of matter and evade standard spin-statistics constraints.
+The standard classical picture of black hole formation assumes that once all forms of degeneracy pressure are overcome, gravitational collapse proceeds to a trapped region and, in classical general relativity under standard assumptions, to a singularity hidden behind an event horizon \cite{Penrose1965,Wald1984}.
+We propose an alternative scenario: once collapse passes beyond the neutron-degeneracy limit, matter undergoes a phase transition into a two-dimensional condensate of non-Abelian anyons rather than continuing to a singularity.
+These quasiparticles arise in topological phases of matter and can be viewed as providing an effective bosonization of fermionic degrees of freedom, offering an alternative to Bose--Einstein condensation \cite{wilczek1982,kitaev2003fault}.
+In our scenario, collapse beyond the neutron-degeneracy limit may trigger a transition into an anyonic condensate rather than continuing to a singularity.
 Their non-Abelian fusion rules enable nonlocal storage of quantum information, and their collective behavior can persist at high densities without violating quantum principles \cite{levin2005string}.
-This motivates models in which quantum information is encoded at the horizon scale.